| The Real Saddam, or Selective Reporting? By - September 19th, 2003 Most people have an expectation that the major media outlets in

 anti-Communist, which at that time was the main, if not

+only, attribute that American officials cared about.
 The documentary does not cover any of the documented and known facts

 about how the CIA assisted the Ba'ath Party, and ultimately Saddam